-6. When can we expect normalization in U.S. and Canadian housing markets?
+5. When can we expect normalization in the housing market?

-- U.S. home sales surged to a 14-year high toward the end of last year, but have since eased considerably.
-The overriding theme is one of a shortage of inventory. - Housing resale inventories currently sit at a little over one million, near record lows and down 20% from last year.
-Tight supply has resulted in sharp home price appreciation, with all key year-over-year metrics sitting in double-digit territory (Chart 6). - The pace of U.S. home price growth continued to accelerate nationally according to the CoreLogic price index, but this has been driven by a handful of states.
+- Home sales surged to a 14-year high toward the end of last year, but have since eased considerably.
+The overriding theme is one of a shortage of inventory. - Housing resale inventories currently sit at a little over one million, which is near record lows and down 20% from last year.
+Tight supply has resulted in sharp home price appreciation, with all key year-over-year metrics sitting in double-digit territory (Chart 4). - The pace of home price growth continued to accelerate nationally according to the CoreLogic price index, but this has been driven by a handful of states.
 In most states, home price gains have slowed from the red-hot pace at the end of last year.